namchetolukla-header-image

 Namchetolukla

 The name came to my wife while we were venturing around the Himalayan mountains.
-We met in Nepal in late 2015 and from then on, we have been inseparable.
-One of my most enjoyable parts of the trek was going from Namche back to Lukla.
-It was 12 hours of undulating paths, laughter, team work, and stories.
+We met in Nepal in late 2015, and from then on, we have been inseparable.
+One of the most enjoyable trek was going from Namche back to Lukla.
+It was 12 hours of undulating paths, laughter, teamwork, and stories.

 Namchetolukla is more than a photography website; we want it to grow with our written content on metaphysics, philosophy, stories and videos to help spread awareness and inspire others in meaningful ways.